blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Spire/player_info.md

 has bespoke features.
 ```

+## Lethality countermeasures
+Any character that dies can be resurrected by spending 100GP on a ritual to do
+so.
+If you find yourself feeling uncomfortable with the level of lethality,
+please reach out to keepers, who may help offer mechanisms to make you feel
+comfortable.

 ## Playing in sessions
 When keepers prepare content for a session, they may post it in the `#sessions`
 channel, where they will put all discussion of the session into a thread.